leandrofagundes/uchallenge/README.md

 ### Database

-You will need an SQLServer Instance running on the machine.
+You will need an MSSQLServer 2019 Instance running on the machine.
 You can create a Database using your IDE if you prefer.
 If this is your case, create with the name UChallenge and skip step 1.
 Consider the last thoughts before running those scripts:
  - Creating your database with your IDE, does not need to run the script CreateDatabase_UCheckChallenge_V1.sql.
  - The connection strings by its default use a trusted connection.
 If you want to use a login and password for connection, configure your database correctly and change the connection string on the application (explained later).
  - CreateTable_FeiraLivre_V1 is a DDL script to create the table used for data load.
 If a table with the name FeiraLivre already exists, the script will not try to recreate it.
 Be sure there isn't a table with its name on your database or a table with a schema that fits the same script that exists.
  - The LoadTable_FeiraLivre_V1 must need you to edit the script before running it.
 This script has a reference to the DATA file to load on row 24.
 Change the path for the current DEINFO_AB_FEIRASLIVRES_2014.CSV file before running it.
 Change the path to best fit your environment.
+ - If you are planning to use another version of MSSQL Server, the script can present errors.

 Attention: The original DEINFO_AB_FEIRASLIVRES_2014.csv comes with an unnormalized data problem.
 If you prefer to download the original file, insert a comma (,) on the last row with data, at the end of the row if it does not exist.

 After reading the considerations, run the scripts you need in that order.